 I've used CakePHP for a lot of projects now.
-Verdict: there’s no comparison to Ruby on Rails.
-Ruby on Rails is smartly integrated, well-designed, and sits on top of an elegant language.
+There's no comparison to Ruby on Rails.
+Rails is smartly integrated, well-designed, and sits on top of an elegant language.
 CakePHP is an admitted ripoff of Rails that sits on a popular but terrible language.
 It copies Rails - almost randomly - without copying any of the stuff that makes Rails great.
-PHP is a language plagued by indecision, delays, and paradigms from the last decade.
+And PHP is a language plagued by indecision, delays, and paradigms from the last decade.

 What makes Rails great?